 5. Improve customer retention

 Every call centre has a list of high-value customers who have been providing great business for a long time.
-So, you can leverage IVR to send these calls to the best customer care executives in your team.
+You can leverage IVR to route these calls to the best customer care executives in your team.

 Not only this, but you can also remove them from the waitlist immediately and prioritise these important customers first.